cecemel/simple-file-package-service/README.md

 import { querySudo as query } from '@lblod/mu-auth-sudo';
 import { uuid } from 'mu';

-const fileQuery = async function( jobsParamsProvidedAsQueryParams ){
+const fileQuery = async function( jobsParamsProvidedAsJsonPostBody ){
   //Get some files valid for your system.
 You can do any query. let result = await query(`
         SELECT ?file ?filename WHERE {